corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 ## Virtual nodes

 A virtual node represents a Corda identity, a person or business that wants to interact with other people or businesses using Corda.
 The virtual node also contains everything needed to communicate and transact on Corda: keys, certificates, and storage.
-This lets the holder of the identity join application networks, where they can interact with other group members according to the terms set by the Membership Group Manager (MGM).
+This lets the identity join application networks, where they can interact with other group members according to the terms set by the [Membership Group Manager (MGM)](../mgm/overview.html).
 You can join multiple application networks from one physical node infrastructure using virtual nodes.

 Virtual nodes can be:

 * **Multi-tenant.** You can host multiple virtual nodes on one deployment of Corda, at no additional cost.
 * **Portable.** You can move a virtual node from one host to another.
-* **Highly available.** If you configure your node to be highly available, if it goes down, an identical one takes its place instantly.
+* **Highly-available.** If you configure your node to be highly available, if it goes down, an identical one takes its place instantly.

 ### What is it made of?
 Nothing—it's virtual!
-You can think of a virtual node as an environment that lets the processor locate a specific [Installer](#the-installer) file and the flows and contracts associated with that Installer.
+You can think of a virtual node as an environment that lets the processor locate a specific [CPI](###Package-installer-(CPI)) file and the flows and contracts associated with that Installer.
 The Installer includes:

 The information a virtual node needs to join a membership group.